• Skip to main content

 Difficulty: Moderate.
 Expect to be active 4+ hours per day.

-Located on the southern edge of the Presidential Range, Mizpah Spring Hut is an achievable feat that offers kids a taste of the more ambitious hikes they can attempt when they’re older.
+Located on the southern edge of the Presidential Range, Mizpah Spring Hut is an achievable feat that offers kids a taste of the more ambitious hikes.

 From the Highland Center, carefully cross NH Route 302 and head up the Crawford Path past several small waterfalls.
 First cut in 1819, the Crawford Path is considered the oldest continuously used and maintained hiking trail in the U.S. After 1.9 miles, turn right onto the Mizpah Connector and continue to the hut.